Page saved! You can go back to this later in your Diabetes and Me Close

 What is insulin resistance?

-Insulin resistance is when your body’s cells don’t respond properly to the insulin that your body makes or the insulin you inject as a medication.
-Because your body cannot use the insulin as it should your blood sugar levels can increase.
+Insulin resistance is when your body’s cells don’t respond properly to the hormone insulin.
+So instead of keeping your blood sugar levels stable and within a healthy range, your blood sugar levels can rise.

 What is insulin sensitivity?